 Built in 1864

-Open to visitors every Saturday and Sunday: April to September 11am- 5pm, October to March 11am- 4pm.
+Open to visitors every Saturday and Sunday: April to October 11am- 5pm, November to March 11am- 4pm.
 Free entry.
-Please note: the Lighthouse will be closed on the 3rd, 10th and 11th of October 2020.

 Originally, there were two lighthouses at Trinity Buoy Wharf.
 The original one on the left was built in 1854 but demolished in the late 1920s.